-If you love entertainment that makes you laugh out loud while highlighting the absurdity in issues that are actually pretty serious, then you're probably a big fan of satirical fiction.
-Even if you aren't already, the reading list we compiled of the best 15 satirical books will definitely convert you.
-Think dark humor, plenty of irony, and exaggeration veering on fantasy, all in the name of critiquing problematic political structures, societal norms, and figures.
+If you're into entertainment that highlights the absurdity in issues that are actually pretty serious and makes you laugh out loud, then you're probably a big fan of satirical fiction.
+If you aren't sure about the genre, at least a few of these 20 satirical books will convert you.
+Think dark humor, lots of irony, and exaggeration veering on fantasy, all in the name of critiquing problematic political structures, societal norms, and even actual people.
 The goal is to hyperbolize what we accept as normal and expose its underbelly, while also helping us keep our sense of humor (albeit a dark one) along the way.

 Satire is a mode, a mood, a mockery, and so much more.
-Here are our picks for the best satirical books to add to your collection.
+Explore a few satire books we deemed the best and add them to your collection.

 The Sympathizer by Viet Thanh Nguyen

-In The Sympathizer, A half-French, half-Vietnamese double agent relocates to America after the fall of Saigon, and betrayal, both personal and political, unfolds.
-At once a love story, spy novel, and period piece about the legacy and evils of colonialism, the Vietnam War, and ensuing refugee experience in the U.S., you won't be able to put down this Pulitzer Prize winner.
+In The Sympathizer, a half-French, half-Vietnamese double-agent relocates to America after the fall of Saigon, and betrayal—both personal and political—unfolds.
+It's a love story, spy novel, and period piece about the legacy and evils of colonialism, the Vietnam War, and ensuing refugee experience in the U.S. You won't be able to put down this Pulitzer Prize winner.

 Aside from being satirical, sharp, suspenseful, and poignant, it's also a great way to study the history of the Vietnam War outside of a textbook.
-When he's not writing fiction, Nguyen is researching and teaching as a professor of English, American Studies and ethnicity, and comparative literature at the University of Southern California.
+When he's not writing fiction, Nguyen is researching and teaching English, American studies and ethnicity, and comparative literature at the University of Southern California.
 If you like this book, pick up his nonfiction counterpart next, Nothing Ever Dies: Vietnam and the Memory of War.

 Infinite Jest by David Foster Wallace